 There are two ways for teachers to schedule a test.
-The first is via clicking on the '+' icon next to "TESTS" at the course overview.
+The first is via clicking on the '+' icon next to "Tests" on the home page.

-The second method is via the "TEACHER" environment.
-When you are here, click on the "TESTS" tab.
+The second method is via the "Teacher" environment.
+Go to the "Teacher" tab, and then to Tests.
 You can select the correct class using a drop-down menu in the top-right of the screen.

 Creating a new test

-Click on the green new test button to start scheduling a test.
+Click on the "New test" button to start scheduling a test.

 Test: Users with an author account can create a package of exercises of type test.
 They can link this to a chapter.
 Only classes that use this chapter can schedule this test.
 This is useful for larger institutions with a centralized content creation team.